openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 ## Adding Additional Maven Dependencies

 Some Maven dependencies needed for the OpenMPF were not publicly available at the time this guide was written.
 They can be downloaded [here](https://github.com/openmpf/openmpf-build-tools/blob/master/mpf-maven-deps.tar.gz).
-These steps assume the archive `mpf-maven-deps.tar.gz` is at `/home/mpf/mpf-maven-deps.tar.gz`.
+Copy `mpf-maven-deps.tar.gz` to `/home/mpf/mpf-maven-deps.tar.gz`.

 1. Set up the local Maven repository:
     - `cd /home/mpf`